-Dave, now this is one of the many letters that we get about something that’s taking over in the church, I mean, I won’t say taking over—I think on the last newsletter article you talk about mushrooming, well, I’ll use that phrase.
+Tom: Dave, now this is one of the many letters that we get about something that’s taking over in the church—I mean, I won’t say taking over—I think on the last newsletter article you talked about mushrooming; well, I’ll use that phrase.
 These kinds of things are mushrooming all over throughout the country in evangelical churches.
-For example, it’s called, the emerging church, that’s one aspect.
-And you can find in an evangelical church, you go into the basement and for the youth they may have something drawn on the floor that would be called a labyrinth prayer device in which they learn to meditate and it’s part of the contemplative movement headed by Richard Foster, and so on.
-Dave, they have prayer stations, they might even have stations of the cross, particularly over this past Easter season, but the issue of icons, the whole idea here and this is why I think we need to address: Does the Bible condone in any way the use of images to help your prayer, to see, as they might say that this is a device to open the windows of heaven so that we can draw closer to God.
+For example, it’s called the emerging church, that’s one aspect.
+And you can find in an evangelical church—you go into the basement, and for the youth they may have something drawn on the floor that would be called a labyrinth prayer device in which they learn to meditate and it’s part of the contemplative movement headed by Richard Foster, and so on.
+Dave, they have prayer stations, they might even have stations of the cross, particularly over this past Easter season.
+But the issue of icons, the whole idea here—and this is what I think we need to address—Does the Bible condone in any way the use of images to help your prayer?
+To see, as they might say, that this is a device to open the windows of heaven so that we can draw closer to God?
 Now, before you answer, Dave, let me just give you some of the instructions that go with praying with icons, and you just address them.

-These are instructions from an evangelical church?
-Has it gotten into—
+Dave: These are instructions from an evangelical church…that has gotten into it?

-Dave, you know I grew up Roman Catholic, this is so close to my experience as a youth, whether it be candles or statues or images in the church and so on, but specifically related to the Russian Orthodox church.
-Just as you said, you’ve been in Russian Orthodox churches, they have a wall of icons that supposedly separate the sanctuary.
+Tom: Dave, you know I grew up Roman Catholic, this is so close to my experience as a youth, whether it be candles or statues or images in the church, and so on, but specifically related to the Russian Orthodox church—just as you said—you’ve been in Russian Orthodox churches.
+They have a wall of icons that supposedly separate the sanctuary.
 In other words, it’s supposed to be set up as the temple where you have the Holy of Holies and then you have the veil and so on.
 It’s almost ironic that icons are the wall that keep us from God.
 So, you have to go through the saints first, you have to go through this imagery to get to God.
-That’s idolatry, that’s an abomination before God.
+That’s idolatry!
+That’s an abomination before God.